oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ### What are the offerings of OCI Kubernetes Monitoring Solution ?

 OCI Kubernetes Monitoring Solution is a turn-key Kubernetes monitoring and management package based on OCI Logging Analytics cloud service, OCI Monitoring, OCI Management Agent and Fluentd.
 It helps collecting various telemetry data (logs, metrics, Kubernetes objects state) from your Kubernetes cluster into OCI Logging Analytics and OCI Monitoring).
-It also provides rich visual experience using the collected information through Kubernetes Solution UX and pre-defined set of Dashboards.
+It also provides rich visual experiences using the collected information through Kubernetes Solution UX and pre-defined set of Dashboards.

 ### What are the supported methods of installation ?

 Refer [here](../README.md#installation-instructions).

-### In what namespace the resources would be installed onto the Kubernetes cluster ?
+### In which namespace would the resources be installed on the Kubernetes cluster ?

 `oci-onm` is the default namespace in which all the resources would be installed.
 However, there is a provision to choose a different namespace as required by overriding the `global.namespace` helm variable.
-You could also use an existing namespace by setting the namespace using `global.namespace` and overriding the `oci-onm-common.createNamespace` to `false`.
+You could also use an existing namespace by setting the namespace using `global.namespace` helm varaible and overriding the `oci-onm-common.createNamespace` to `false`.

-### What resources would be created onto the Kubernetes cluster ?
+### What resources would be created on the Kubernetes cluster ?

 | Resource | Scope | Default Name | Description | Additional Notes |
 | :----: | :----: | :----: | :----: | :----: |